 2. Redeem miles wisely

-That’s what Stephanie Zito, cofounder of the Travel Hacking Cartel, is doing as she treks across Asia.
-She redeemed points for what would’ve otherwise been an expensive Cathay Pacific flight to Vietnam, but she is paying for regional flights between neighboring countries on budget airlines.
-Saving up her points to redeem for the more expensive leg of her trip helps make her trip more affordable.
+That’s what Stephanie Zito, cofounder of the Travel Hacking Cartel, did when trekking across Asia.
+She redeemed points for what would’ve otherwise been an expensive Cathay Pacific flight to Vietnam, paying for regional flights between neighboring countries on budget airlines.

 3. Fly with a budget airline